smiththay/pseudocode/pseudocode.md

 **Elevator Controller**

     COMPUTE
-		Elevator Functions
+		All Functions

     DETERMINE
 		Current Floor of ElevatorCar
-		Which floor to travel to if FloorPanel value is selected When to stop at selected FloorNumber
+		Which Floor to travelto and stop at

 **FloorPanel**